ADAPT Firearms Glossary, Tactical Terminology,and Definitions.

 "Combat mindset is...The courage to fight.
 The desire to live.
 The strength to kill.
 The willingness to die."- Eric Loden

-COM, Center of (Vital) Mass - We use the term Center of Mass, or COM, to describe the portion of a person’s torso from the top of the rib cage down to the diaphragm.
+COM or C.O.M.
+Center of (Vital) Mass - We use the term Center of Mass, or COM, to describe the portion of a person’s torso from the top of the rib cage down to the diaphragm.
 We shoot to the COM because it is a large target area and therefore can be addressed quickly.
 This area houses a large number of vital organs including the lungs, heart, and major blood vessels.
 This area is also called the thoracic cavity.
-A sudden loss of air or blood pressure in the thoracic cavity resulting in a Pneumothorax or Hemothorax can usually results in shock and hopefully stops the threat.
+A sudden loss of air or blood pressure in the thoracic cavity resulting in a Pneumothorax or Hemothorax can usually result in shock, and hopefully stops the threat.

-Cranio-ocular Cavity- This area is defined by the eye sockets and nasal cavity, it is a four inch band that wraps all the way around the head under the skull cap that allows for penetration of a handgun round into the central vital area of the head.
+Cranio-ocular Cavity- This area is defined by the eye sockets and nasal cavity, it is a four inch band that wraps all the way around the head under the skull cap that allows for penetration of a handgun round into the central vital area of the head or brain.

 Defined by the "box" shape in the head on our target.